 Can I Visit My Horse, Watch it Train, and Race?

 As a licensed owner you can attend early morning workouts, tour the private stables, speak with the trainer and jockeys in the paddock prior to your horse racing, and be in the winner’s circle when your horse wins.
 Please keep in mind the following though - Tobin Stables managers will act as trainer liaisons.
 Our trainers welcome having visitors to the barn, that’s a big part of the reason we chose them, but please coordinate all barn visits and communication with our trainers through a Tobin Stables manager.
-We want Tobin Stables partners, and their families and friends (within reason) to have a personal connection to your horse(s) and experience the advantages of being an owner in our partnerships.
+We want Tobin Stables co-owners, and their families and friends (within reason) to have a personal connection to your horse(s) and experience the advantages of being an owner.
 The backside at a racetrack is a fantastic experience.

-Do Partners Need a Racing License?
+Do Co-Owners Need a Racing License?